 Delaware Chancery Court Judge Travis Laster concluded in June that investors had amassed enough evidence about directors’ knowledge of the illegal sales effort to press ahead with their claims.
 Allergan’s attorneys contend Laster should have followed a federal judge’s lead and thrown out the case.

 “This is a case that should only be decided once,” Mark Perry, a Washington-based lawyer for Allergan, argued today.
 “There’s no reason to allow re-litigation.”
 The court said it would rule later on the case.

 The arguments before the Delaware Supreme Court come as Irvine, California-based Allergan reported fourth-quarter earnings today.
 Botox, Allergan’s best-selling product, generated more than $1.7 billion in sales last year, about equally divided between uses for medical purposes and wrinkle treatment, according to the company’s earnings release.
 The company is projecting as much as $2 billion in 2013 sales.

 Last month, the U.S. Food and Drug Administration approved Botox for use in adult patients suffering from overactive bladders.
 It was the eighth condition for which Botox, based on a purified form of the botulinum toxin, has been approved.

 The drugmaker has launched an acquisition push over the last four months.
-It bought Map Pharmaceuticals (MAPP) Inc. in January for $958 million to gain an experiment inhalable migraine treatment and paid $350 million in November to acquire a unit from SkinMedica Inc.
+It bought Map Pharmaceuticals (MAPP:US) Inc. in January for $958 million to gain an experiment inhalable migraine treatment and paid $350 million in November to acquire a unit from SkinMedica Inc.